Prayer Time in Calgary, Canada

 The Math Behind It

-Solar angles: This is how high orThis measurement the sun is in the sky.
+Measurement of: This is how high this measurement of the sun is in the sky.
 For example, Fajr starts when the sun is still below the horizon at a certain angle (like 18 degrees), and Dhuhr is when the sun is straight up overhead.

-Elevation: This is how high your location is, like being on a mountain or down by the sea.
+Elevation: This dimension is how high your location is, like being on a mountain or down by the sea.
 It can slightly change the times because it affects how you see the sun.

-These details are plugged into math formulas—sometimes called astronomical calculations—because they’re based on the movements of the sun, which is part of astronomy (the study of stars and planets).
-Don’t worry, though—you don’t need to do this math yourself!
+These details are plugged into math formulas sometimes called astronomical calculations because they’re based on the movements of the sun, which is part of astronomy (the study of stars and planets).
+Don’t worry, though you don’t need to do this math yourself!

 General Methods for Calculation